EnviroDIY/ModularSensors/examples/baro_rho_correction/walkthrough.md

 ### Defines for the Arduino IDE
 The top few lines of the examples set defines of buffer sizes and yields needed for the Arduino IDE.
 That IDE read any defines within the top few lines and applies them as build flags for the processor.
+This is _not_ standard behavior for C++ (which is what Arduino code really is) - this is a unique aspect of the Arduino IDE.

 [//]: # ( @snippet{lineno} baro_rho_correction.ino defines )

-If you are using PlatformIO, you should instead set these as build flags in your platformio.ini.
+If you are using PlatformIO, you should instead set these as global build flags in your platformio.ini.
 This is standard behaviour for C++.

 ```ini